MichaelB167/climb-buddy-front-end/README.md

 ## App Explanation

+There are countless awesome apps out there for tracking the results of more generalized workouts and some good ones for specific activies, but as far as I've found, very few to none for rock climbing.
+So, I decided to make one.

-This web app is an indoor rock climbing training resource for identifying difficult movements and improving at executing them.
+This web app is an indoor climbing training resource for identifying difficult movements and improving at executing them.
 Users can input the results of their climbing sessions by adding the gym they climbed in and traits of climbs they fell on.
 They can then see a list of these climbs to pick out trends that they can work on improving.
 If they want